VaibhaviAdmane/Super-Store-Sales-Insights-and-Forecasting-using-Power-BI/README.md

- 📊 Super Store Sales Dashboard — Power BI
+ 📊 Super Store Sales Insights and Forecasting using Power BI

  An interactive Power BI dashboard for analyzing retail sales performance, profit trends, and delivery insights across regions, categories, and customer segments.